dan360z/User-Centric-Front-End-Milestone-Project/README.md

 - [Popper js](https://popper.js.org/)
     - The project uses **Bootstrap js** for the responsive navigation bar at the top of the page.
 - [Bootstrap css](https://getbootstrap.com/)
-    - The project uses **Bootstrap css** for the bootstrap grid system, forms and image carousel.
+    - The project uses **Bootstrap css** for the bootstrap grid system, forms, navigation bar and image carousel.

 ## Testing